Curated OER

 All Aboard: Underground Railroad Knowledge Chart

 Fifth graders research the Underground Railroad.
-For this Underground Railroad lesson, 5th graders start a KWL chart about the Underground Railroad.
+In this Underground Railroad instructional activity, 5th graders start a KWL chart about the Underground Railroad.
 Students use a map to locate slavery areas and free states.
-Students view a PowerPoint...
+Students view...

 Curated OER